Obituary of David Pierre Bibeau

 As a passionate cook Dave volunteered for many years at the Annual Bishop Kelly Pancake Breakfast.
 In his free time Dave enjoyed watching his children play their respective sports and supported them enthusiastically.
 He also loved spending vacations watching Spring Training baseball in Arizona and Florida, watching the Green Bay Packers and Lambeau Field and any vacation that involved a beach.
 In retirement he relished being a grandfather.
 Dave loved people, sharing stories, and lively conversation.
 He was known for his warm smile, big blue eyes, his laugh and especially his humor.
 He found peace in the beauty of the Idaho Mountains, where he was most content.

 He was proceeded in death by his mother at age 11, his stepmother, Eunice, father, and stepmother Beverly.
 He was the last surviving Bibeau sibling, proceeded by infant brothers Richard and Paul, brother Father Charles, sisters Jeanne, Sardina, Denise Grill, Mary Kamp and Yvonne Jensen.
 He is survived by his children; Catherine Louise (George Thomas) Muichm Brett Saunders Bibeau, and Griffith Charles (Kelsey) Bibeau, grandchildren; Owen Thomas Muich, Jones Saunders Muich and Paisley Louise Bibeau, nieces and nephews and many friends.

-A memorial celebration will be held for all that loved Dave on December 18th, between 4pm-8pm at the Barber Park Event Center, 4049 S. Eckert Road.To send flowers to the family of David Bibeau, please visit Tribute Store
+A memorial celebration will be held for all that loved Dave on December 18th, between 4pm-8pm at the Barber Park Event Center, 4049 S. Eckert Road.To send flowers to the family or plant a tree in memory of David Bibeau, please visit Tribute Store